ritakisluhina/libraryApp/README.md

 # Library application

-This is a simple REST application which represents the work of library, where we can manage books and authors.
+This is a simple REST application which represents the work of library, where authors and their lists of books can be stored and managed.

 ## Technologies used